Mvint2647/Redux-Work/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-For this assignment, the app is a fitness tracker.
-The fitness tracker allows the user to create a workout where they enter various exercises associated to the workout.
-The data can then be analyzed with an included stats page that provides insights into the details of all their workouts.
-In this homework assignment, the challenge is to connect the included frontend with a backend that is to be built using MongoDB, Mongoose and Express.
+For this assignment, the app is a Shopping site!
+In this the challenge is to connect the included frontend with a backend that is to be built using MongoDB, Mongoose and Express.

 ## Table of Contents